onurcankaya/unsplash-search/README.md

 # Unsplash Search

-A live search component implemented with React and Axios that fetches images from unsplash.com api
+A search interface implemented with React and Axios that fetches images from unsplash.com api

 ## Install dependencies
 ```